-This accessibility statement applies to the online service Tyosuojelu.fi of the Occupational Safety and Health Administration in Finland, and it has been drawn up on 7 September 2020.
+This accessibility statement applies to the online service Tyosuojelu.fi of the Occupational Safety and Health Administration in Finland, and it has been drawn up on 7 September 2020 and updated on 22 December 2022.
 The statement is based on the observations of the application provider and the external expert party that implemented the accessibility testing as well as the self-assessment on accessibility by the administrators of the online service.

 Tyosuojelu.fi online service

 In June 2019, Tyosuojelu.fi was transferred to the new server platform of the agencies in the administrative branch of the Ministry of Social Affairs and Health, and the Liferay publishing system was updated to the new version DXP 7.1.
-Accessibility testing will be carried out again on the online service by an external expert in cooperation with the agencies of the administrative branch in 2021 at the latest.
+A new accessibility testing was carried out on the online service by an external expert in cooperation with the agencies of the administrative branch in April 2021.

 Non-accessible content and correcting it